EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation: Introduction

 \section{Introduction}

-In systematics and evolutionary biology, probabilistic evolutionary models are extensively used to study unseen and complex historical events affecting the genomes of a set of taxa during a period of time (i.e. recombination, horizontal gene transfer, selective pressure etc.).
-Their ability to detect and measure evolutionary events using biological sequences has enabled valuable applications in population genetics \citep{kern2010}, medicine \citep{yuan2015} and epidemiology \citep{faria2014, dudas2017}.
+In systematics and evolutionary biology, probabilistic evolutionary models are extensively used to study unseen and complex historical events affecting the genomes of a set of taxa during a period of time (i.e., recombination, horizontal gene transfer and selective pressure).
+Their ability to detect evolutionary events and measure their parameters using biological sequences has enabled valuable applications in population genetics \citep{kern2010}, medicine \citep{yuan2015} and epidemiology \citep{faria2014, dudas2017}.
 These models allow the estimation of probabilities of certain types of mutations such as substitutions \citep{jc1969, tavare1986}, indels \citep{diallo2007} and genome rearrangements \citep{sankoff1999}.
 Main approaches supporting evolutionary studies, such as phylogenetics, implement evolutionary models with Markovian properties \citep{tavare1986}.